 5. Repeat the last thing the engineer said, but very very slowly

 Make a mental note of the engineer in the room.
-Remember his name.
-He’ll be quiet throughout most of the meeting, but when his moment comes everything out of his mouth will spring from a place of unknowable brilliance.
-After he utters these divine words, chime in with, “Let me just repeat that,” and repeat exactly what he just said, but very, very slowly.
-Now, his brilliance has been transferred to you.
+Remember their name.
+They’ll be quiet throughout most of the meeting, but when their moment comes everything out of their mouth will spring from a place of unknowable brilliance.
+After they utters these divine words, chime in with, “Let me just repeat that,” and repeat exactly what the engineer just said, but very, very slowly.
+Now, that engineer’s brilliance has been transferred to you.
 People will look back on the meeting and mistakenly attribute the intelligent statement to you.

 6. Ask “Will this scale?” no matter what it is

 It’s important to find out if things will scale no matter what it is you’re discussing.
 No one even really knows what that means, but it’s a good catch-all question that generally applies and drives engineers nuts.

 7. Pace around the room